stanstrup/minimal-mistakes/projects.md

       github: "https://github.com/srijanshetty/elections"
       image: "/images/elections.png"
       github: "https://github.com/srijanshetty/elections"
-      about: "VS-3 is a flexible robust offline voting system which was used for Students' Gymkhana General Elections, IIT Kanpur.
+      about: "VS-3 is a flexible robust offline voting system which was used for Students' Gymkhana General Elections, IIT Kanpur and HEC elections of many hostels of IITK.
 It's been battle-tested on multiple election scenarios."

     - title: "Multifactor Authentication in OpenVPN"
       link: "https://wiki.mozilla.org/Security/Mentorships/MWoS/2014/OpenVPN_MFA"